 The hood lever is sometimes alongside the driver’s seat and to the left, if you are sitting behind the wheel.
-It might be found on the floorboard of the car or just below the dashboard, and it is often marked with a picture of a hood.
+It might also be found on the floorboard of the car or just below the dashboard.
+For simplicity's sake, it is often marked with a picture of a hood.

 Feel for the latch by placing your fingers under the center point at the front of the hood.
 You should be able to push it to the side and then lift the hood up.